-7.9.2.
-THE COMMUNICATION INTERFACE SHOULD SUPPORT A COMMON DATA MODEL AND APPLICATION PROTOCOL (HORIZONTAL)
+7.11.1.
+THE COMMUNICATION INTERFACE SHOULD SUPPORT A COMMON DATA MODEL (HORIZONTAL)

-To guarantee interoperability at semantic level, the communication interface of a smart appliance should support a common data model.
-Supporting a common data model means that the application protocol provided at the communication interface makes use of a data model that complies with imposed reference ontology.
-A compliant data model can be mapped one-to-one to the reference ontology.
-A candidate for such reference ontology is SAREF/SAREF4ENER36.
+To guarantee interoperability at semantic level, the communication interface of an energy smart appliance should support a common data model.
+'Supporting a common data model' (section 7.1) means that the application protocol provided at the communication interface makes use of a data model that complies with an imposed reference ontology.
+A compliant data model can be mapped to the reference ontology.
+A candidate for such reference ontology is SAREF/SAREF4ENER.
 The mapping of a specific data model to the reference ontology should be standardized.
-Compliance test should be part of the performance standards.